Dreamers (band): EPs and Launch Fly Land (2018)

 On July 13, 2018, Dreamers released Launch, a four-song EP.
 The EP serves as the first of a trilogy of releases.
 The album cover displays a picture of a SpaceX Falcon 9 at liftoff with a purple hue.

 On September 7, 2018, Dreamers released Fly, a five-song EP and the second in the trilogy.
 It features the single "All Washed Out" and a stripped-down version of the single "Screws".

 On February 21, 2019, "Die Happy" was released as the first single from what fans assumed was a third EP.
 However, on April 4, 2019, the band announced that their second album, Launch Fly Land, would be released April 26, 2019, which includes "Die Happy", and released the second single from the album, "Insomniac".

 In April 2020, Dreamers released a new rendition of their single "Heat Seeker" with vocals from Grandson.
 The solo version is featured in the video game Just Dance 2021.

 On April 1, 2022, ahead of their release of single "Black Confetti", Dreamers announced that drummer Jacob Lee Wick would be leaving the band.

+On June 2, 2023, the band announced that they would be leaving the Dodging Sunshine tour prematurely due to a family emergency.